pksunkara/alpaca/README.md

 Supported are `basic`, `header`, `oauth`

+## Testing

+Check [here](https://github.com/pksunkara/alpaca/tree/testing) to learn about testing.

 ## Contributors

-Here is a list of [Contributors](http://github.com/pksunkara/alpaca/contributors)
+Here is a list of [Contributors](https://github.com/pksunkara/alpaca/contributors)

 __I accept pull requests and guarantee a reply back within a day__